 I am wondering what it was like for my Mom to be the 7th child born to a 41 year old woman during the depression.
-I am wondering how it impacted my two year old Mom to be a toddler, in need of attention, growing up in the shadow of her infant brother who had died one week after his birth?
+I am wondering how it impacted my two year old Mom to be a toddler, in need of attention, growing up in the shadow of her infant brother who had died eight days after his birth?
 I am wondering about the grief that my Grandma must have endured losing her child while trying to parent seven others?
 I find myself wondering if my Mom’s childhood was a bit barren of attention … perhaps she felt lost in the shuffle?
 I would love to have a deeper understanding of the meaning she made of her own lived experiences.

 I yearn for the chance to see more deeply into her heart … to hear into her own wounds .. to honor her life experience more fully.
 I really only knew my Mom the way she presented herself in her role as my mother.
 And, it that role, our relationship was mostly about me.